KingsburyLab/pyEQL/docs/joss/paper.md

 ## The `Solution` class

 The primary user-facing object in `pyEQL` is the `Solution` class.
-This class contains constituitive relationships for calculating most solution properties that depend on composition, such as total dissolved solids, ionic strength, density, conductivity, and many others (\autoref{fig:example}).
+This class contains constitutive relationships for calculating most solution properties that depend on composition, such as total dissolved solids, ionic strength, density, conductivity, and many others (\autoref{fig:example}).
 Calculations that require information about non-idealities (e.g., activity coefficients) are handled by a "modeling engine" that is stored in `Solution` as an attribute.